GamingRabbit/watchingrabbit/README.md

 # watchingrabbit
-watchingrabbit setted up to get hosted on heroku
+watchingrabbit setted up to get hosted on heroku.
+Please credit me if you use the source code.